camilodoa/deig/README.md

 We need to divide people up to take care of the following items:

-1. Random image creation with Clojure
+1. Random image creation with Clojure (Caroline)

-2. Editing images with Clojure
+2. Editing images with Clojure (Ben)

-3. Researching what best criteria of repopulation we want to use (and writing it!) (i.e. elitism, recombination, mutation, etc)
+3. Researching what best criteria of repopulation we want to use (and writing it!) (i.e. elitism, recombination, mutation, etc) (Sunghoon)

-4. Writing the discriminator
+4. Writing the discriminator (Camilo)

   - And testing the discriminator with MNIST Dataset

-5. Using Python functions in a Clojure script
+5. Using Python functions in a Clojure script (Sergei)

-6. Writing/sketching out the skeleton of our evolutionary algorithm with pretend APIs
+6. Writing/sketching out the skeleton of our evolutionary algorithm with pretend APIs (Mahran)

 ## Getting started with git